nnennandukwe/qodo-merge-testing/README.md

 **Happy Testing!** 🚀

 This comprehensive testing environment should provide valuable insights into Qodo Merge's capabilities.
+Feel free to make major changes or delete this repo if need be.s